I’m feeling testy today. I just finished an article in Money Magazine and reading this magazine is, in and of itself

 Treat the symptoms.

 He defaults to the all too common canard of Asset Allocation (Some Asset Allocation can be useful and we discuss that in this series here and here).
-He would have us invest in everything and hope a couple of those puppies pull thru.
+He would have us invest in everything and hope a couple of those puppies pull through.
 To do this properly is going to require a ton of work understanding the asset classes, deciding on percents for each, choosing how to own them, rebalancing and tracking.
 All this to guarantee sub-par performance over time while offering the hope of increased security.
 I am reminded of the quote: “Those who would trade liberty for security deserve neither.”